 This is a very sad and cruel situation that can be avoided.

 urge beg you to do your homework before bringing a Husky home!

-You’re off to a good start, but keep reading, because there are lots of things you need to know about Huskies (hint: they are too much dog for most people).
+You’re off to a good start, but keep reading, because there are many things you need to know about Huskies.

 The Siberian Husky origin story begins with the Chukchi tribe in…you guessed it…Siberia (a Russian province encompassing most of Northern Asia).

 They were bred to pull loaded sleds but were also family companion dogs.

 The first Huskies to land in America were imported to Nome, Alaska.
 Breeding of Siberian Huskies started in earnest after a heroic trek running 674 miles (1,085 km) in 127 and a half hours to fetch diphtheria serum.

 The breed was officially recognized by the American Kennel Club (AKC) in 1930.
 The first standard was published in the AKC Gazette in April 1932.

 Are Siberian Huskies Good Family Dogs?